 A short introduction to “wagashi,” meaning Japanese sweets.
 There are many types, so let me review a few of the common ones.
 This focuses on Japanese sweets not Okinawan sweets, though it is possible to find most of these in Okinawa.
 Many of these are the perfect accompaniments to tea, especially matcha 抹茶.
 I will try to make posts about each of these individually at some point, but for now here is a brief description of each.

 Nama-gashi 生菓子: these are fresh, delicate sweets, only lasting 1-2 days.
-The fillings and designs vary by the seasons.
+The fillings, shapes and designs vary by the seasons and regions.
 If you click on the link, you can find out a little bit more about them in my previous blog post, and some places to find them.

 daifuku 大福: soft mochi wrapped around sweet bean paste or other fillings, covered with a light dusting of starch to keep them from sticking together.
 A popular type of daifuku type is strawberry (ichigo 苺).
 You can even find ice cream filled daifuku in the freezer of most conbini.